 Professor – Production, Management

 Research areas include layer management, egg production and environmental stewardship.
 Past efforts have focused on methionine sources and broiler excreta odor, fate of nitrogen in broiler production and nutrient buildup in broiler litter and the role of dietary threonine on egg component yield, composition and functional qualities.

 Craig Coufal, Ph.D.

-Assistant Professor & Extension Specialist – Animal Waste & Litter Managment
+Associate Professor & Extension Specialist – Animal Waste & Litter Management

 Research area focus on poultry waste management.
 Specific areas of investigation include litter and manure management, odor control, plant nutrient utilization, pathogen reduction, ammonia emissions reduction, composting of wastes and alternative waste management strategies.

 Tri Duong, Ph.D.